Bernard Loiseau: Career

 In 1972, Loiseau began working for restaurateur Claude Verger at La Barrière de Clichy, and was soon hailed as a prodigy by the Gault Millau guide, a proponent of the nouvelle cuisine style that emphasised lightness and freshness in contrast to the cuisine classique of traditional French gastronomy.
 When Verger bought the formerly prestigious La Côte d'Or of Saulieu in 1975, he installed Loiseau as chef and soon stood aside to allow him to develop a highly personal style of cuisine.
 Loiseau bought La Côte d'Or from Verger in 1982, and the well-known Michelin Guide bestowed the coveted three-star rating on his establishment in 1991.

-Loiseau's fanatical attention to detail, frenetic work ethic, and discerning palate propelled him to the top of his profession, and earned him a knowledgeable and loyal but unforgiving and demanding clientele.
+Loiseau's fanatical attention to detail, frenetic work ethic, and discerning palate propelled him to the top of his profession, and earned him a loyal but demanding clientele.
 He established Bernard Loiseau SA in 1998, and was the first star restaurateur to establish the concept of having one's restaurant incorporated and traded.
 At the time of his death, he was the only French chef traded on the stock exchange.

 Under Bernard Loiseau SA, Loiseau published numerous books, established a line of frozen foods, and opened three eateries in Paris, in addition to running La Côte d'Or and its adjoining boutique shop.
 The French government awarded him its highest honour, the decorations of Chevalier (Knight) de la Légion d'honneur in 1994, Chevalier (Knight) de l'Ordre national du Mérite in 1986, Officier (Officer) de l'Ordre national du Mérite in 2002, and Chevalier du Mérite agricole.

 Death

 In the late 1990s, a new form of Asian-inspired "fusion cuisine" swept France, catering to an international corporate class and pleasing trend-driven "foodies" (a neologism of the movement), which Loiseau resisted.
 The prevailing notion was that the pre-eminent Loiseau's grip was slipping—that his cuisine and philosophy were being superseded by newer trends.
 He was by this time deeply in debt, and suffered from bouts of increasingly severe clinical depression.
 Loiseau died by suicide on 24 February 2003, shooting himself in the head with a shotgun after presiding over the lunch service in his restaurant.
 The Gault Millau guide had recently downgraded his restaurant from 19/20 to 17/20, and there were also rumours in Le Figaro that the Michelin Guide was planning to remove one of La Côte d'Or's three stars.

-Loiseau had made a life's ambition of becoming a three-star chef, a goal which had required 17 years of hard work at La Côte d'Or to achieve.
+Loiseau had made it his lifetime ambition to become a three-star chef, a goal which had required 17 years of hard work at La Côte d'Or to achieve.
 After his death, three-star chef Jacques Lameloise said Loiseau had once confided, "If I lose a star, I'll kill myself."
 While it was later reported that Loiseau was despondent over his debt issues and decreasing patronage at his restaurant, Michelin still received blame in some accounts.
 As of 2021, La Côte d'Or remains a two-star establishment in the hands of executive chef Patrick Bertron.